What Does Retinol Do: Retinol For Skin & Acne + Side Effects

 Though retinol is an impressive skin ingredient, it's not for everyone.
 To start, you should not use retinol if you are pregnant.
-While the primary concern is ingesting oral retinoids, doctors and derms recommend ceasing topical use as well—as a precaution.
+While the primary concern is ingesting oral retinoids, doctors and derms recommend ceasing topical use as well9—as a precaution.

 Retinol, along with its derivatives, can potentially cause unpleasant side effects, known as the "retinoid reaction" or retinoid-induced dermatitis.

 "Localized skin irritation—often redness and dryness—is the most common side effect of [using] retinol," explains Palm.
 This can make it for people with sensitive skin to tolerate, she says.
 Other possible side effects include peeling, itching, and burning.

-Retinol can also increase photosensitivity, says Ciraldo, especially at high concentrations.
+Retinol can also increase photosensitivity10, says Ciraldo, especially at high concentrations.
 This means it makes your skin more sensitive to the sun, causing a rash or sunburn-like reaction when you're exposed to sunlight.
 "This is why it's recommended to use retinoids in the evening and protect your skin with a moisturizer with sunscreen during the day, so you get all the benefits and minimize the side effects," says board-certified dermatologist Keira Barr, M.D.